w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::info Stake through Nomination Pools

-The minimum amount of {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} required to become an active nominator and earn rewards is
+The minimum amount required to become an active nominator and earn rewards is
 {{ polkadot: __<RPC network="polkadot" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>:__ :polkadot }}
 {{ kusama: __<RPC network="kusama" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>:__ :kusama }}
 .
 If you have less {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} than the minimum active nomination and still want to participate in staking,